-- 48. The objectives of the Common Agricultural Policy (CAP) is to increase agricultural productivity by promoting technical progress and by ensuring the rational development of agricultural production and the optimum utilisation of the factors of production, in particular labour; thus to ensure a fair standard of living for the agricultural community, in particular by increasing the individual earnings of persons engaged in agriculture, to stabilise markets, to ensure the availability of supplies and to ensure that supplies reach consumers at reasonable prices.
-Account should be taken of the social structure of agriculture and of the structural and natural disparities between the various agricultural regions. - 49.
+- 49. The objectives of the Common Agricultural Policy (CAP) is to increase agricultural productivity by promoting technical progress and by ensuring the rational development of agricultural production and the optimum utilisation of the factors of production, in particular labour; thus to ensure a fair standard of living for the agricultural community, in particular by increasing the individual earnings of persons engaged in agriculture, to stabilise markets, to ensure the availability of supplies and to ensure that supplies reach consumers at reasonable prices.
+Account should be taken of the social structure of agriculture and of the structural and natural disparities between the various agricultural regions. - 50.
 Against that background reforms must ensure 1) a viable food production; 2) sustainable management of natural resources and climate action; and 3) balanced territorial development.
-Furthermore, the CAP should be thoroughly integrated into the Europe 2020 strategy objectives notably the objective of sustainable growth, while fully respecting the objectives of this policy as set out in the Treaty. - 50.
-Commitment appropriations for this Heading, which covers agriculture, rural development, fisheries and a financial instrument for the environment and climate action will not exceed the following level:
+Furthermore, the CAP should be thoroughly integrated into the Europe 2020 strategy objectives notably the objective of sustainable growth, while fully respecting the objectives of this policy as set out in the Treaty. - Commitment appropriations for this Heading, which covers agriculture, rural development, 51. fisheries and a financial instrument for the environment and climate action will not exceed EUR [X to 378 972 million] of which EUR [X to 277 401 million] will be allocated to market related expenditure and direct payments: